alopezt24/terraform-azure-workshop/challenges/01-connectingtoazure-part1/README.md

 Terraform will perform the following actions:

-  + azurerm_resource_group.main
-      id:       <computed>
+  # azurerm_resource_group.test will be created
+  + resource "azurerm_resource_group" "test" {
+      + id       = (known after apply)
-      location: "eastus"
+      + location = "eastus"
-      name:     "challenge01-rg"
+      + name     = "challenge01-rg"
-      tags.%:   <computed>
+    }

 Plan: 1 to add, 0 to change, 0 to destroy.

 ------------------------------------------------------------------------

-Note: You didn't specify an "-out" parameter to save this plan, so Terraform can't guarantee that exactly these actions will be performed if "terraform apply" is subsequently run.
+Note: You didn't use the -out option to save this plan, so Terraform can't guarantee to take exactly these actions if you run "terraform apply" now.
 ```

 </p>